 The Cal State Los Angeles Early Entrance Program (EEP) provides support and space for young scholars to begin college early, build relationships within a close-knit community, and integrate their academic and social development.
 EEP is part of the Cal State LA Honors College, which provides a scholarly environment that empowers highly-motivated and intellectually curious students to explore an interdisciplinary curriculum, embrace lifelong learning, and engage deeply in the greater Los Angeles community.

-The shared vision is to prepare exceptional students to create a brighter future by becoming well-rounded leaders dedicated to making a difference in their communities and the world.
+Our vision is to prepare exceptional students to create a brighter future by becoming well-rounded leaders dedicated to making a difference in their communities and the world.

 The High School Atmosphere

-The students in the EEP are also encouraged to maintain the relationships they formed with their friends from their previous schools and often participate in their traditional school activities.
-Such normal activities include sports, dances and, of course, the prom.
-EEP students also organize many similar activities for themselves here at the university.
-In addition to EEP, Cal State LA also houses the Los Angeles County High School for the Arts (LACHSA), which has a population of 500 adolescent high school students.
-While these students do not take classes with the EEP students, we encourage interaction between these two groups of highly talented young students.
-This presence of normalized high school populations on the campus allows the EEP students to blend in and go relatively unnoticed by the normal aged undergraduate students.
+The students in the EEP are also encouraged to maintain the relationships they formed with their friends from their previous schools, and they often participate in their traditional school activities.
+Such age-appropriate activities include sports, dances, and of course, the prom.
+EEP students also organize many similar activities for themselves here at the University.
+In addition to EEP, Cal State LA also houses the Los Angeles County High School for the Arts (LACHSA), which has a population of 500 adolescent high school students and the Marc and Eva Stern Math and Science High School.
+While these students do not take classes with the EEP students, we encourage interaction among these three groups of highly talented young students.
+This presence of high school populations on the campus allows the EEP students to blend in and go relatively unnoticed by age-traditional undergraduate students.